Apply Now

 How to Write an Informed Consent Form

 The beginning of an ICF should give a general overview and description of the clinical study.
-This is a great place to add a picture or an infographic in order to convey your message better.
-The take home message of the ICF should include the purpose of the study, the role of the subject, the length of the study, and the procedures that will occur as part of a study.
+This is a great place to add a picture or an infographic to convey your message better.
+The take-home message of the ICF should include the purpose of the study, the role of the subject, the length of the study, and the procedures that will occur as part of a study.
 Below we will dive deeper into some of the specific parts of an ICF.

 Risks and Discomforts

-Of course, do not give false information to a potential study participant.
 If you or the trained worker giving this briefing does not know an answer, it is ok to say, “I will get back to you.”
+Do not give false information to a potential study participant.

-This section will outline the potential benefits of being in this study.
-It is important to highlight that the benefits cannot be guaranteed!
-This section should also include the compensation for participation and include an individual breakdown for study related procedures.
+This section should also include any compensation for participation and include an individual breakdown for study-related procedures.
 For example, if a participant does not show up for half of the clinic visits, they should not expect to receive the full compensation for the study.

 Here you want to discuss what the other possibilities are for potential participants.
 The first option is to not participate, especially if they are not comfortable with the risks and discomforts.
 If you are completing the study as part of their treatment, you can provide their other options, the most common being sticking to the standard of care.